yebor974/filament-renew-password/README.md

 }
 ```

-Next, register the plugin in your Filament's Panel :
+Finally, register the plugin in your Filament's Panel :
 ```php
 use Yebor974\Filament\RenewPassword\RenewPasswordPlugin;